-In other work (Garicano and Hubbard (2007a)), we have investigated earnings and organizational patterns in these data using a series of regressions.
+In other work (Garicano and Hubbard (2012)), we have investigated earnings and organizational patterns in these data.
 We found that controlling for lawyers fields, the size of the local market in which they work, and other variables, (a) partners' earnings and associates' earnings are positively correlated, (b) partners' earnings are higher in offices where associate-partner ratios are greater, and (c) associate earnings are greater in offices where associate-partner ratios are greater.
 These patterns are consistent with the hypothesis that manager skill, worker skill, and the worker-manager ratio should move together.
 We also investigate how earnings vary with lawyers' position.
 We found that, throughout most of our data and controlling for field and local market size, associates earn less than unleveraged lawyers, who in turn earn less than leveraged partners.
-Furthermore, we found that associates earn less than unleveraged partners, even when comparing associates at offices with high associate-partner ratios to unleveraged partners.
-The one segment of the labor market where these patterns do not hold is lawyers in very large cities serving business demands; there, unleveraged partners earn only as much or less than lawyers working as associates.
-In Garicano and Hubbard (2007a), we discuss how this exception reflects that the distribution of earnings among the small number of unleveraged partners in this market has a long lower tail, and thus may reflect that a disproportionate share of them work part time.
-Without evidence on the hours these lawyers work, however, we admit that this is a conjecture.
+Furthermore, we found this ordering to generally remain true even when comparing associates at offices with high associate-partner ratios to unleveraged partners.
+As we discuss at length in our earlier work, these patterns are consistent with the equilibrium assignment in our model.

 III.2.
-Estimation: w'(n) and the Marginal Cost of Leverage
+Estimation: $w_i(n)$ and the Marginal Cost of Leverage

-We develop estimates of $w_i'(n)$ by specifying $\ln w(n)$ as a polynomial in n, controls for the field composition of lawyers in office i, and a full set of county fixed effects.
-We allow the polynomial to differ depending on whether the office is a "litigation," "business, non-litigation," or an "individual, non-litigation" office; allowing w(n) to differ in this way accounts for the possibility that labor markets for lawyers are segmented along these lines.
-In practice, we found little additional explanatory power when adding terms in n beyond quadratic.19
+We specify $\ln w_i(n)$ as a polynomial in n, controls for the field composition of lawyers in office i, and a full set of county fixed effects.
+We allow the polynomial to differ depending on whether the office is a "litigation," "business, non-litigation," or an "individual, nonlitigation" office; allowing $w_i(n)$ to differ in this way accounts for the possibility that labor markets for lawyers are segmented along these lines.
+In practice, we found little additional explanatory power when adding terms in n beyond quadratic.14